 Amanda Britton MA

-Critical Studies, Contemporary Dance
+Assistant Director, Critical Studies and Contemporary Dance

 Amanda Britton has over 25 years of experience as a dancer, teacher, rehearsal director, mentor and course leader.
 Following her training at Rambert School, she joined Ballet Rambert in 1984.
 She went on to become a leading dancer, creating roles in works by Christopher Bruce, Merce Cunningham, Richard Alston, Siobhan Davies, Ashley Page, Glen Tetley and Trisha Brown amongst others.
 She left Rambert Company in 1993, moving on to create and perform work with Siobhan Davies Dance Company, including the Olivier Award winning ‘Art of Touch’ (1995).
 Amanda taught extensively for Rambert Dance Company’s education and outreach department, and choreographed work for youth groups and vocational dance students.
 She has also taught contemporary dance technique in schools and companies throughout the UK.
 Retiring from performance following the birth of her second child, she joined the faculty at London Contemporary Dance School, where alongside a full-time teaching role she completed an MA in Dance Education and Training.